-A charging station for mobile phones, tablets and other devices has become a must in kitchen design.
+A charging station for mobile phones, tablets and other devices is becoming increasingly important in kitchen design.
 Take a look at special outlets with USB ports, and be sure the devices are safely away from water and toddlers.

 Creating a space to eat in your kitchen depends on your family needs.
-Keep in mind that almost everyone winds up eating in the kitchen – even if it’s a bowl of cereal.
 Whether it’s just your family, or you’re entertaining, it seems everyone eventually gathers in the kitchen.
 Islands and peninsulas provide great kitchen dining spaces and can be multi-purpose.
 If lack of space is an issue, your island can double as prep, work and entertainment space.

-Like it or not work happens at home and often in the kitchen.
+Like it or not, work happens at home and often in the kitchen.
 The good news is, you no longer need a massive work station.
-Large desktop computers have given way to laptops and tablets, all wireless!
-Provide enough outlets to be able to charge all of your electronic devices, and safe homes away from water and food.
+Large desktop computers have given way to wireless laptops and tablets.
+Provide enough outlets to be able to charge all of your electronic devices.

-An island, peninsula or other bar area that can accommodate stools a serve as a stand-or-sit space for cocktails or dinner.
-Or, consider including a conversation zone in your kitchen, with lounge chairs and a low table or versatile ottoman.
+Many homeowners have a television in their kitchen.
+Others have a bar area that can accommodate stools, or serve as a stand-or-sit space for cocktails or dinner.
+Consider including a conversation zone in your kitchen, with lounge chairs and a low table or versatile ottoman.

 Get Started on Your Design Now